TheOdinProject/curriculum/react/class_components/class_based_components.md

 import React, { useState } from "react";

 const FunctionalInput = ({ name }) => {
-  /*
-    We declare two state variables and their setters, one to store the To-Do's
-    and the other to store the value of the input field */ const [todos, setTodos] = useState(["Just some demo tasks", "As an example"]);
+  const [todos, setTodos] = useState(["Just some demo tasks", "As an example"]);
   const [inputVal, setInputVal] = useState("");